 At GO, our purpose is to drive a digital Malta where no one is left behind.
-We have in fact been connecting people and businesses to what matters most to them for the past 45 years – that’s quite some time!
-In order to do this, we had to invest in a nationwide infrastructure, which, way back then, necessitated the passing of overhead cables that are an integral part of our copper network.
+We have in fact been connecting people and businesses to what matters most to them for the past 45 years.
+In order to do this, we had to invest in a nationwide infrastructure, which back then, necessitated the passing of overhead cables that are an integral part of our copper network.
 Whenever possible, and when conditions allowed us, we utilised existing infrastructure to minimise the environmental impact.
 Over time, due to wear and tear, climate conditions, infrastructural developments and other works, our network cabling could have detached from the original fixtures or interfere with building developments.

 We feel it is important to give a context to the time it takes us to address your requests to shift our cables.
 We are not finding excuses, quite to the contrary.
 We know how inconvenient this is and are doing our very best to improve our processes to bring this waiting time to the shortest time possible.

 Not every cabling shift request is the same.
 Some are relatively simple, because they are ‘dead’ wires, meaning that no live services are being carried on these networks.
 However, we still need to plan and allocate the required resources according to the individual case.